duck7000/imdbGraphQLPHP/README.md

 =======

 PHP library for retrieving film and TV information from IMDb.<br>
+imdbphp6 is NOT a fork, it is based on imdbphp<br>
+This library uses GraphQL API from imdb to get the data.
+(Thanks to @tboothman)<br>
-Retrieve most of the information you can see on IMDb including films, TV series, TV episodes, people and coming soon releases.<br>
+Retrieve all information from IMDb including films, TV series, TV episodes, people and coming soon releases.<br>
 Search for titles on IMDb.<br>
 Download film posters, actor, recommendations, foto's and episode images.<br>
-The results can be localized and now also cached!
+The results can be localized and cached.<br>
 Localization only seems to effect title, photo, plotoutline and recommendations (titles only).
 Check wiki homepage to enable.<br>
-imdbphp6 is not a fork, it is based on imdbphp<br>
 There is a full list of all methods, descriptions and outputs in the wiki. https://github.com/duck7000/imdbphp6/wiki